 ginsix® is a compound belonging to the family of other antiemetics.
-Its formulation is based on ginger root, recommended product, for the WHO, as therapy for nausea and vomiting.
+Its formulation is based on ginger root, recommended product, for the WHO, for nausea and vomiting.

 Chemotherapy Induced Nausea and Vomiting (CINV).